 Don’t be surprise that almost the biggest and most important festivals in Vietnam take place in the beginning of the year and it is also the best time to visit Vietnam.

 Tet Nguyen Dan (Vietnamese Lunar New Year) – 25/1/2020

-Lunar Festival (or Tet Holiday) is considered as the biggest and the most important festival of the year with very people in the country downing tools for family gatherings.
-It is originaly celebrated by Vietnamese locals to thank the gods for the arrival of spring, a ritual dates back thousands of years ago.
+Vietnam Lunar New Year (or Tet Holiday) is considered as the biggest and the most important Vietnam holidays of the year with very people in the country downing tools for family gatherings.
+It is originally celebrated by Vietnamese locals to thank the gods for the arrival of spring, a ritual dates back thousands of years ago.
 Today, Tet Holiday is a time for The Vietnamese paying respects to their ancestors and welcoming the New Year with family members.

 This is a interesting time to visit Vietnam and you’ll witness bustling Hanoi or other big cities in a rare tranquility atmosphere because everyone travelling from across the country (or even the world) back to their hometown to spend Tet Holiday with their families.
 You can also find locals lighting fireworks, visiting temples with their families and the interesting radiant colors of Vietnamese flag, laterns, flowers stalls at every corners.